Zamiell/stardew-valley/Min-Max_Guide.md

 ### Diamond & Jade Farming (for Skull Cavern)

-- Moving as quickly as possible in the Skull Caverns is essential, so you need to always have the [Triple Shot Espresso](https://stardewvalleywiki.com/Triple_Shot_Espresso) or the [Joja Cola](https://stardewvalleywiki.com/Joja_Cola) buff activated.
+- Moving as quickly as possible in the Skull Cavern is essential, so you need to always have the [Triple Shot Espresso](https://stardewvalleywiki.com/Triple_Shot_Espresso) or the [Joja Cola](https://stardewvalleywiki.com/Joja_Cola) buff activated.
 - Triple Shot Espresso comes from trading diamonds to the Desert Trader.
 All of your diamonds should be going towards this purpose.
 During your first week or two of Skull Cavern runs, you will not have enough diamonds to keep Triple Shot Espresso going constantly.
 Thus, you should route in buying some [Joja Cola](https://stardewvalleywiki.com/Joja_Cola) from either [JojaMart](https://stardewvalleywiki.com/JojaMart) (during the day) or the [Saloon](https://stardewvalleywiki.com/The_Stardrop_Saloon) (at night).
   - However, money is also extremely tight during your first two weeks of Skull Cavern runs, so you could also forgo using Joja Cola until you have your first summer Starfruit crop planted.
 - Due to the speed buff being so useful, diamonds should be put into the first 5-10 [Crystalariums](https://stardewvalleywiki.com/Crystalarium) that you get.